nadoo/glider/README.md

 - Periodical availability checking for forwarders
 - Send requests from specific local ip/interface
 - Services:
-  - dhcpd: a simple dhcp server
+  - dhcpd: a simple dhcp server that can detect existing dhcp server and avoid conflicts

 ## Protocols
 <details>